cjacker/opensource-toolchain-gd32vf103/README.md

 ## Flashing and Debugging with OpenOCD
 The Open On-Chip Debugger (OpenOCD) aims to provide debugging, in-system programming and boundary-scan testing for embedded target devices.
 Generally, you can think OpenOCD as a bridge to connect host to target board via SWD/JTAG adapter, to provide a channel for devices programming and remote debugging.

-Upstream OpenOCD already support RISC-V, but lack of [GD32VF103 flash driver](https://review.openocd.org/c/openocd/+/6763) support. there is also some patches to [stm32f1x flash driver](https://review.openocd.org/c/openocd/+/6704) had been done and submitted for review.
+~~Upstream OpenOCD already support RISC-V, but lack of [GD32VF103 flash driver](https://review.openocd.org/c/openocd/+/6763) support. there is also some patches to [stm32f1x flash driver](https://review.openocd.org/c/openocd/+/6704) had been done and submitted for review.~~

-You can choose either [official OpenOCD](https://github.com/openocd-org/openocd) with a patch or [riscv-openocd](https://github.com/riscv/riscv-openocd) fork with gd32vf103 flash driver.
+You can choose either [official OpenOCD](https://github.com/openocd-org/openocd) (0.12 and above version with complete gd32vf103 support) or [riscv-openocd](https://github.com/riscv/riscv-openocd) fork with gd32vf103 flash driver.

 Before building OpenOCD, you may need some development packages of libusb/libftdi/hidapi installed.